rtomrud/eslint-config-pretty-strict/README.md

 ./node_modules/.bin/eslint . --fix
 ```

-Note that you may install an [ESLint plugin](https://eslint.org/docs/user-guide/integrations#editors) for your text editor, so that you can see and fix the style problems directly from your editor.
-You may also use a [Prettier plugin](https://prettier.io/docs/en/editors.html) to automatically format with a keyboard shortcut or on file save.
+You may want to install an [ESLint plugin](https://eslint.org/docs/user-guide/integrations#editors) for your text editor, so that you can see and fix style problems directly in your editor.
+You may also want to use a [Prettier plugin](https://prettier.io/docs/en/editors.html) to automatically format on file save or with a keyboard shortcut.

 ## Configuring